Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Let's take a look at these easy dinner recipes for the family.
 Also, if you haven't had a chance to check it out yet, you might like to look at Misfits Market, a grocery service which ships to almost all US zip codes.
 In addition to saving money, you could also save yourself a lot of time.

 This is one of our absolute favorites.
 It's so fast, easy and tasty that this now has earned the most frequent spot in our meal rotation.
 The original recipe, which I'll link to in a second, did not have chicken in it - it was actually a vegetarian recipe, although it can be customized as you wish.
 Since we're not vegetarian, I simply added chicken breast that I cooked, and it's absolutely amazing - I'll give you the instructions for how to do that next.

 Get the original recipe for mushroom aglio olio at MyFoodStory.com, and to make the chicken version, you cook diced chicken breast (however much you would normally use for your family) in the olive oil before adding the mushrooms.
 The rest is all the same as in the original recipe.

 The pic above is when I made it with the chicken breast, but on another occasion I tried it with shredded chicken, and that was even better!
 I wouldn't suggest you go to the extra bother of creating shredded chicken especially for this recipe, but if you happen to have some on hand from leftover roast chicken, or a rotisserie chicken from the store, this is a fantastic way to use up that shredded chicken that tastes amazing!
-You could alternatively make it with ham or bacon, I bet that would taste pretty delicious, but I haven't tried that yet.
+My family liked it even better when I used diced ham in it - and that turned out to be cheaper than making it with chicken.

 2. Slow cooker seasoned chicken, potatoes and green beans